SAP-archive/helm-broker/README.md

   │
-  ├── internal                  # Private application and library code │    ├── addon                    # Package that provides logic for fetching addons from different remote repositories │    ├── assetstore               # Client for the upload service which allows the Helm Broker to upload documentation │    ├── bind                     # Logic that renders the binding data │    ├── broker                   # Implementation of the OSB API contract │    ├── config                   # Configurations structs for both Controller and Broker
+  ├── internal                  # Private application and library code │    ├── addon                    # Package that provides logic for fetching addons from different remote repositories │    ├── rafter                   # Client for the upload service which allows the Helm Broker to upload documentation │    ├── bind                     # Logic that renders the binding data │    ├── broker                   # Implementation of the OSB API contract │    ├── config                   # Configurations structs for both Controller and Broker